 Rhode Island RN to BSN Programs

 The largest portion of the nursing workforce belongs to RNs, with over 2.5 million nurses working in the United States, according to the Bureau of Labor Statistics.
 With the profession expected to grow much faster than average, what is the best course of action for a nurse who wishes to advance in their career?
-Easy - continue working while pursuing the next level in their professional designation, that is, the Bachelor of Science in Nursing or BSN.
-Many universities offer online and flexible programs to nurses, who can use their experience and ADN degree for credit toward their BSN degree.
+Easy – continue working while pursuing the next level in their professional designation, that is, the Bachelor of Science in Nursing.
+Many universities offer online and flexible RN to BSN.
+Nurses can use their experience and ADN degree for credit toward their BSN degrees.

 - Submit a completed application